 Further considerations of unstable balance training

-Before you toss out your favorite UST device onto the gym floor, the authors indicated two limitations of this study.
-One is the duration — two weeks — which may be too short to conclude any long-term effectiveness of the training.
-Second, the one-leg stance may not apply to other stances or movements, such as standing on two legs or walking, as seen in two previous studies on slacklining that showed a lack of balance transfer to other skills.
-(2, 3)
+The authors indicated two limitations of this study.
+One is the two-week duration, which may be too short to conclude any long-term effectiveness of the training.
+Second, the one-leg stance may not apply to other stances or movements, such as standing on two legs or walking, as seen in a study on slacklining that showed a lack of balance transfer to other skills.

-“This has implications for the design of balance training programs: for instance, in injury and fall prevention programs, it might be advisable to choose training tasks that are as close as possible to the tasks imposing a high fall or injury risk,” the authors concluded.
-“Furthermore, if the effects of balance training are indeed rather specific to the balance task that is trained, the use of generic balance tests to assess specific balance training adaptations does not seem to be advisable.”
+“In injury and fall prevention programs, it might be advisable to choose training tasks that are as close as possible to the tasks imposing a high fall or injury risk,” the authors concluded.
+“If the effects of balance training are indeed rather specific to the balance task that is trained, the use of generic balance tests to assess specific balance training adaptations does not seem to be advisable.”